-Berlin has quite a ‘special’ collection of tourist attractions, like no other great city has: a lot of typical Berlin sightseeing is about history – the past of the city and how it is connected to the present.
-The most popular sights are probably all connected to Berlin’s and Germany’s history: the Cold War era, the Nazi era, the Weimar Republic – be it The Berlin Wall or former Bunkers and Flak Towers: Berlin’s terrible past is Berlin’s present attraction.
+As you might know already, there are lots of things to do in Berlin.
+The city has quite a ‘special’ collection of tourist attractions, like probably no other great city has: many of the typical Berlin attractions are about Berlin history – or actually German history – the past and how it is connected to the present.
+The most popular sights are probably all more or less directly connected to Berlin’s and Germany’s history: the Cold War era, the Nazi era, the Weimar Republic – be it The Berlin Wall or former Bunkers and Flak Towers: Berlin’s terrible past is Berlin’s present attraction.

 The Berlin Cathedral (Berliner Dom / Oberpfarr- und Domkirche zu Berlin) is probably one of the most impressive buildings in Berlin Mitte – and also one of the major tourist attractions .
 Located right next to the Lustgarten it was built between 1894 and 1905 following the architectural plans of Julius Raschdorff.

 During World War II (between 1941 and 1943) eight large Flak towers (German: Flaktürme) were built across Nazi Germany and Austria: three in Berlin, two in Hamburg, and three in Vienna.
 Originally they were built to defend the cities against air strikes.
 The towers were often a combination of air raid shelter and gun turret. […]